vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### NAND

-NAND Flash dump is complicated to dump.
+NAND Flash dump is more difficult to dump.
 I recorded the SPI interface activity during the boot phase with the [saleae](https://www.saleae.com/) logic analyzer.
-There are two big activity blocks corresponding to the Linux Kernel (first) and the Root Filesystem.
+There are two big activity blocks corresponding to the downloading operation of the Linux Kernel (first) and the Root Filesystem.
 Here is the recording of ROOTFS:

 ![ROOTFS](./pictures/rootfs.png)

-First the raw data are extracted with the Saleae SPI decoder feature and transformed in binary format with a [python script](./scripts/make_bin.py).
+Postprocessing: first the raw data are extracted with the Saleae SPI decoder feature and transformed in binary format with a [python script](./scripts/make_bin.py).
 However, the raw data still contain some handshake information, see the waveform:

 ![handshake](./pictures/handshake.png)

 A [second script](./scripts/extract_nand.py) removes the handshakes.
 Then all `0xFFFFFFFF` at the end of the file are removed.
-We have now the root filesystem:
+Finally the root filesystem is available:

 ```
 binwalk rootfs.cradl